Yahyarumzan/shifra-content/safwa-al-tafsir/107 Decoding Surah al Maun.md

 > They do not pray in the required time, nor do they have tranquility in their bowing and prostration.

-Indeed, the messenger of Allah, *peace be upon him* said about this verse:
+Indeed, the messenger of Allah, *ﷺ* said about this verse:

 > They are those who delay their prayers.